mamdemariam/Agile_Project_Management_Jira/README.md

 - View [Jira Project](https://mamdemariam.atlassian.net/jira/software/c/projects/TDL/boards/3)

 ### How to Navigate the Project
-- **Sprints and User Stories**: This project includes several sprints, each containing user stories that outline the features and tasks planned for development and testing.
+- **Sprints and User Stories**: This project is organized into multiple sprints, each containing user stories that outline the features and functionalities planned for development and testing.
+These user stories describe the goals and actions needed to complete each sprint successfully.
-- **Tasks**: Each user story is linked to specific tasks and can be tracked for progress.

 ### Notes for Contributors
 - If you're planning to use this project as part of your learning or portfolio, please ensure that you have access to Jira or contact the project owner for potential access.